darter2/Intro-web-/README.md

 <p>I want to make a test website in order to better understand how to use and build websites.

 Problem/need definition
+-There isnt a website that allows a person to know more about this company.

 <h3>Target Audience</h3>
 Consumers of basic products, Consumers of commissions, and outsourcers